application-research/estuary-playbook/README.md

 Make sure any hostnames used in the configuration are reachable via ping or a similar tool.

+Copy `vars/secrets.yml.dist` to `vars/secrets.yml`

+`cp vars/secrets.yml.dist vars/secrets.yml`

+Edit your new secrets.yml file and set passwords for PostgreSQL (skip this step if you're using SQLite).

 ## Usage
 Installing Estuary:
 * Run `ansible-playbook site.yml`